L3DEVIL/VphonegagaInject/README.md

 # Files to work with and making changes

-On the left side, you see the Project view.
+On the left side, you see your project view.
 Default view is Android

 ![](https://i.imgur.com/YT71Y6B.png)